JDSchmitz/CarND-Advanced-Lane-Lines/writeup_template.md

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 171 through 194 in `threshold_detector.py`).
-I used Sobel edge detection (kernel size 7), to get the _direction_ and _magnitude_ of gradients, and extracted White and Yellow colors via masking using `cv2.inRange()`
+I used Sobel edge detection (kernel size 7), to get the _direction_ and _magnitude_ of gradients, and extracted White and Yellow colors via masking using `cv2.inRange()`.
+The values for thresholds were determined by trial and error.

 Here's an example of my output for this step.

 ![alt text][image3]

-As it shows, the lane edges are prominent, but there's some noise from other artefacts.
+As it shows, the lane edges are prominent in some cases, and there's some noise from other artefacts (e.g. shaded trees, etc.)

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.